AI Tools

 How to ask for a raise via email — with a little help from AI

 There are several ways to go about asking for that raise.
-One is to go it alone using one of the templates we’ll provide below and trying your luck.
+One is to go it alone using one of the templates we’ll provide below and try your luck.

 The other?
 Asking Lindy to do it for you.

-To get Lindy’s help, just click here to sign up (it’s free) and install our raise-requesting Lindy.
+To get Lindy’s help, just click here to sign up (it’s free).
+Or check out a similar example of Lindy’s AI negotiating a partnership deal over email

-Lindy will check back.
-A few days later, Lindy will ping you to ask how the conversation went.
-If things don’t go according to plan, it will help you strategize on next steps.
+• Lindy will check back: A few days later, Lindy will ping you to ask how the conversation went.
+If things don’t go according to plan, it will help you strategize on the next steps.

 How to ask for a raise via email using pre-made templates

-Decided to do it yourself?
+Want to learn how to write an email asking for a raise?
 We’ve taken the liberty of cooking up three templates (courtesy of Lindy) to help you maximize your chances for success.

 1. Using market rates and retention in your favor